awsdocs/amazon-route53-docs/doc_source/registrar-tld-list.md

 The registrar for this TLD is our registrar associate, Gandi\.

 **\.flowers**
-You can no longer use Amazon Route 53 to register new \.flowers domains or transfer \.flowers domains to Amazon Route 53\.
-We'll continue to support \.flowers domains that are already registered with Amazon Route 53\.
+You can no longer use Route 53 to register new \.flowers domains or transfer \.flowers domains to Route 53\.
+We'll continue to support \.flowers domains that are already registered with Route 53\.
 Used for anything related to flowers, such as online flower sales or information about flower growing and breeding\.
 **Registration and renewal period**
 One to ten years\.